blockout22/TFIT/PatchNotes/Update_2.0.0.md

 - **Recipe Path Display**
   - View the blueprint path of a recipe for troubleshooting and research
+  - Click it (from the codex) to copy the path to clipboard
   - ![Recipe Path Display](https://i.imgur.com/Xx6MWQW.png)
 - **Automatic Sink Point Calculation!**
   - You can use TFIT to semi-automatically calculate sink points for your own mods' items!